 The benefits of commercial and private unmanned aircraft systems (UAS) are substantial.
 Technology has moved forward rapidly, and what used to be considered toys are quickly becoming powerful commercial tools that can provide enormous benefits in terms of safety and efficiency.
 UAS integration will have a significant positive economic impact in the United States.
-Whether UAS are performing search and rescue missions, helping farmers grow better crops in a more sustainable manner, inspecting power lines and cell towers, gathering news and enhancing the public's access to information, performing aerial photography to sell real estate and provide insurance services, surveying and mapping areas for public policy, delivering medicine to rural locations, providing wireless internet, enhancing construction site safety, or more-society is only just beginning to realize the full potential of UAS.
+Whether UAS are performing search and rescue missions, allowing farmers to be more efficient and environmentally friendly, inspecting power lines and cell towers, gathering news and enhancing the public's access to information, performing aerial photography to sell real estate and provide insurance services, surveying and mapping areas for public policy, delivering medicine to rural locations, providing wireless internet, enhancing construction site safety, or more-society is only just beginning to realize the full potential of UAS.
 UAS technology is already bringing substantial benefits to people's daily lives, including cheaper goods, innovative services, safer infrastructure, recreational uses, and greater economic activity.
 Inevitably, creative minds will devise many more UAS uses that will save lives, save money and make our society more productive.